kuzzleio/documentation-old/src/api-documentation/controller-admin/shutdown.md

 Let you stop a Kuzzle instance after any remaining requests are processed.

+The following calls will be ignored before the end of the execution of the first call.

 #### Cluster Mode

 In a Cluster environment, the shutdown action will be propagated across all nodes.